MPGmodder/mods-i-did-not-make/README.md

 # mods-i-did-not-make
-just a directory of mods i didnt make/curated into a pack/modified
+just a directory of mods i didnt make/